 Another factor in the early formation of Uranus is the strong evidence that our Solar System’s giant planets likely migrated from where they initially formed.
 Therefore, confirming this composition information is invaluable in understanding Uranus’ birthplace, evolution and refining models of planetary migrations.

 According to Fletcher, when a cloud deck forms by condensation, it locks away the cloud-forming gas in a deep internal reservoir, hidden away beneath the levels that we can usually see with our telescopes.
-“Only a tiny amount remains above the clouds as a saturated vapour,” said Fletcher.
+“Only a tiny amount remains above the clouds as a saturated vapor,” said Fletcher.
 “And this is why it is so challenging to capture the signatures of ammonia and hydrogen sulfide above cloud decks of Uranus.
 The superior capabilities of Gemini finally gave us that lucky break,” concludes Fletcher.

 Glenn Orton, of NASA’s Jet Propulsion Laboratory, and another member of the research team notes, “We’ve strongly suspected that hydrogen sulfide gas was influencing the millimeter and radio spectrum of Uranus for some time, but we were unable to attribute the absorption needed to identify it positively.
 Now, that part of the puzzle is falling into place as well.”

 While the results set a lower limit to the amount of hydrogen sulfide around Uranus, it is interesting to speculate what the effects would be on humans even at these concentrations.
 “If an unfortunate human were ever to descend through Uranus’s clouds, they would be met with very unpleasant and odiferous conditions.”
 But the foul stench wouldn’t be the worst of it according to Irwin.
-“Suffocation and exposure in the negative 200 degrees Celsius atmosphere made of mostly hydrogen, helium, and methane would take its toll long before the smell,” concludes Irwin.
+“Suffocation and exposure in the negative 200 degrees Celsius (negative 330 degrees Fahrenheit) atmosphere made of mostly hydrogen, helium, and methane would take its toll long before the smell,” concludes Irwin.